- Religion and Philosophy»

 Video of Haji Ali Mosque & Dargah, Mumbai (Credit: Seraj Ahmed)

 Haji Ali, the saint is believed to be a wealthy local businessman, who renounced the material world and meditated at a nearby place following a pilgrimage to Mecca.
 One story reveals that the saint drowned at the place, where the mosque stands at present.
 Another version is that Haji Ali died during his pilgrimage to Mecca in early nineties and the casket carrying his body floated back, coming to rest near the rock bed on the sea at Mumbai, where his devotees built the Dargah.
 It was built in the year AD 1431.

 Versions vary, but his power was one thing that all agreed and worshiped.
 People irrespective of caste and religion reach the dargah.
 They pray and make offers.
 The pilgrims include Muslims, Hindus, Sikhs and followers of other faiths.
 Don’t be surprised if you see more Hindus here in the Mosque.
-It is a place of religious tolerance and communal harmony .
+It is a place of religious tolerance and communal harmony.
 Each one has their own reason for coming here.
-Their prayers have been heard and they have got the result like new job, marriage, health, wealth and children.
+Their prayers have been heard and they have got the result with new job, marriage, health, wealth and children.

 The Dargah is a brilliant specimen of the Indo-Islamic style of architecture.
 It is a marble marvel showcasing the classic style of the olden times.
 The white colored structure is a delight to our eyes.
 The white domes and minarets offer you the beauty of the Mughal architecture of the period.
 The walkway, offering 500-yard walk is the main highlight of the trip.
 You will enjoy the cool waters and the pleasing breeze.
 You cannot enter the mosque during rough monsoon and tides.